sagemath/trac_to_gh/Issue 7472.md

 # Issue 7472: Taylor polynomial in two variables does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7472

 Original creator: robert.marik